 If you are a more experienced designer, you can also learn a website design format like Joomla which is a content management system written in PHP, a design language.

 Choose a Theme

 Creating a website that conveys your message and business can be fun, yet exhausting.

 You can use all-in-one site building services that offer wizards and templates to help you customize a website for your business.
 You can also use website design software that has themes that work with the new WordPress updates like StudioPress or work with one of the hundreds of free themes built into WordPress.

 Another option is to use your website host’s predesigned templates.
 These templates are often customizable and are a pretty quick and easy way to get a website up.

 If you do decide to go with a premade theme, try to choose one that can grow with your business and has the option to upgrade in the future.
-There’s nothing worse than realising that you can’s update something and having to change to a whole new theme.
+There’s nothing worse than realizing that you can’s update something and having to change to a whole new theme.